WinnieJiangHW/Carry-lookahead_RNN/README.md

 > The default model in poly_music and char_cnn is TCN-VRN (model proposed in the paper), and other comparison models are respectively placed in [Test_results](https://github.com/WinnieJiangHW/TCN_VRN/tree/main/Test_results) directory.

-There are also **experiment results** and **trained models** placed in [Test_results](https://github.com/WinnieJiangHW/TCN_VRN/tree/main/Test_results) directory.
+There are also **experiment results** and **pre-trained models** placed in [Test_results](https://github.com/WinnieJiangHW/TCN_VRN/tree/main/Test_results) directory.

 ### Runtime Environment

 1. The code should be directly runnable with PyTorch v1.0.0 or above.
-2. We train the models with PyTorch v1.7.1 and the trained models can’t be load with PyTorch v1.8 or above.
+2. We train the models with PyTorch v1.7.1 and the pre-trained models can’t be load with PyTorch v1.8 or above.

 ### Acknowledgements